noties/Requirements/README.md

 ### Dialogs in resolution

 It's aboslutely crucial that after `startResolution` is called `RequirementCase` must deliver success or cancellation event (it can be postponed for example until `onActivityResult` or `onRequestPermissionsResult` is delivered).
-Otheriwse the requirements chain will break.
+Otherwise the requirements chain will break.

 In case of showing a dialog in `startResolution`, it's advisable to track the dismiss state of a dialog.
 Library provides utility class `MutableBool` that can help keep track of dialog state: